hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/deploy-and-verify-smart-contract.md

 Keep your private key accessible as it will be needed in the following steps.
 {% endhint %}

-### Choose your Tesnet RPC_URL
+### Choose your Testnet RPC_URL

 Choose one of the options over at [How to Connect to Hedera Networks Over RPC](https://docs.hedera.com/hedera/tutorials/more-tutorials/json-rpc-connections)

 {% hint style="warning" %}
-Keep the Tesnet RPC_URL accessible as it will be needed in the next step.
+Keep the Testnet RPC_URL accessible as it will be needed in the next step.
 {% endhint %}

 ### Deploy and Automatically Verify Your Contract on Hedera Testnet

-In your terminal, replace the value of `"HEX_Encoded_Private_Key"` with your `ECDSA` account's private key and replace `"RPC_URL"` with a Tesnet URL in the command below:
+In your terminal, replace the value of `"HEX_Encoded_Private_Key"` with your `ECDSA` account's private key and replace `"RPC_URL"` with a Testnet URL in the command below:

 ```shell
 forge create --rpc-url "RPC_URL" --private-key "HEX_Encoded_Private_Key" --verify --verifier sourcify --verifier-url https://server-verify.hashscan.io src/TodoList.sol:TodoList
 ```

 {% hint style="info" %}
-Sourcify is a solidity source code and metadata verification tool.
+Sourcify is a Solidity source code and metadata verification tool.

-Hashscan is a Hedera Mirror Node Explorer that integrates with Sourcify to provide a verification serivce located at https://server-verify.hashscan.io.
+Hashscan is a Hedera Mirror Node Explorer that integrates with Sourcify to provide a verification service located at `https://server-verify.hashscan.io`.

 [Learn more](https://docs.hedera.com/hedera/core-concepts/smart-contracts/verifying-smart-contracts-beta)
 {% endhint %}